Skip to content

 • Synchronizing databases between Jira and the testing tool requires a significant amount of effort

-Tricentis qTest manager: a leading Jira testing tool
+Tricentis qTest manager: A leading Jira testing tool

 Tricentis qTest Manager is a test management solution that overcomes all the limitations of a Jira testing tool.
 Built with the enterprise team and Agile methodology in mind, qTest delivers real-time integration with Jira releases, issues, and defects.
 Testers can seamlessly integrate Jira issues and testing coverage, enabling testers to align tests, user stories, tasks, epics, or custom Jira issue types in order to ensure test coverage.